 It's coming up on two years now since Google first introduced the idea of Android Instant Apps.
 Instead of users having to download and install a full app prior to using it, Instant Apps allowed developers to give users a way to jump right into app screens and start interacting with them, as easily as if they'd clicked a link to a webpage.
 Not only did that let you get things done faster, but also served as some smart advertising for devs; if a user liked what they saw with Instant Apps, they might consider downloading and installing the full thing.
 Read More

 Sometimes content is just best accessed in its native app.
 But just as often, we have no need for that app beyond a single specific instance.
 To deal with this inefficiency, Google is introducing Android Instant Apps.
 For content that is deep-linked into participating apps, the app will seamlessly download and install to let you use it in that very moment.

 The key to this working out, said Google's Ellie Powers, is having participating apps be built with modules.
+Depending on what it is the user is trying to access, only the necessary modules of the full app are downloaded, making everything faster and less data-intensive.
 Read More